SawsanDaban/PDF-Lucene-Search-Engine/README.md

 # PDF-Lucene-Search-Engine
-Search specific word or sentence in PDF file using Lucene search.
+Search specific word or sentence in multiple PDF files using Lucene search.